tloc241/Simple-customize-LXQT/README.md

 1. `Install` icon themes, highly recommend [this](https://github.com/PapirusDevelopmentTeam/papirus-icon-theme) `yay -S papirus-icon-theme`
 2. Now open `appearences` and go to `icon themes`, change to the one you just done install

-*Changing theme in Qterminal*
+*Changing theme in Qterminal* (if none of the color scheme preinstall don't fit your taste then you can check the below)
-1. Qterminal theme is reliant palette so u have to check [this](#Windows-and-tilling-themes)
+1. Qterminal theme is reliant palette so u have to check *Windows and tilling themes* above
+2. After you done, `open` up the terminal and go to `file->preferences->appearences->color scheme` and change it to the one you just add

 *Changing theme in Xfce4-terminal*
 1. `Download` the theme online, i'm highly recommend [this](https://github.com/nordtheme/xfce-terminal/tree/develop)